 - Neutral oxides

 Metals react with oxygen to give basic compounds of oxygen.
 These compounds are usually ionic in nature.
 Group 1, 2 and lanthanides form basic compounds of oxygen when they react with dioxygen.
 During the formation of these compounds, a large amount of energy is released.
-These compounds readily react with water except few exceptions.
+These compounds readily react with water except a few exceptions.

 Examples: M2O3, MO2, ThO2